Logo

 A few examples of tests that measure fluid intelligence:

-– Crystallized intelligence is the ability to solve familiar problems that can be preserved or even improved in old age.
+Crystallized intelligence solves familiar problems that can be preserved or improved in old age.
 It involves knowledge and learning acquired via experiences and education.

 A few examples of tests that measure crystallized intelligence: